mmbe/docker-soapui/README.md

 > Docker container that houses a configurable version of SoapUI and runs test suites / cases

+Execute the following command in the repository root folder: docker build -t comapny/docker-soapui-runner .\

 How to Use
 ==========